-The School of Management at Bucknell University integrates professional and liberal undergraduate education.
-Our School brings together a highly selective student body and a faculty of engaged teacher-scholars with unique and diverse perspectives.
+The Freeman College of Management at Bucknell University integrates professional and liberal undergraduate education.
+Our college brings together a highly selective student body and a faculty of engaged teacher-scholars with unique and diverse perspectives.
 We work collaboratively, as a learning community, to understand organizations, analyze them rigorously, and devise creative and morally responsible solutions to the challenges they face.
 Having benefited from an innovative curriculum, our graduates possess strong technical skills as well as the judgment, vision, and integrity necessary to serve society and their professions.

 - Students come first.
 We base every decision on what is best for our students, and although reasonable people disagree about what is "best," we do not accept decisions premised on any lesser standard.